richard-ui/Data-Centric-Project/README.md

 # Credits
 ## Code
-- Made use of code from stack overflow for to implement JavaScript and jQuery code.
+- Slack was used to gather information about what jQuery code to use for implementing an image upload function() to the Cloudinary server.
 - Also used code from Materialize as a way to design the form.
 - W3schools was a helpful website for searching how to validate forms with attributes.
 - For the Password strength generator, I used snippets of code from a Youtube video and made it my own.
 This was from 'Web dev simplified's' channel, that shows how to implement a password feature using JavaScript.